 1. Helping with weight loss

-Apple cider vinegar has a lot of amino acids and polyphenol compounds that reduce the absorption of carbohydrates in the bowels.
-In addition, it is rich in pectin, a soluble fiber that fills the stomach and boosts satiety while reducing hunger.
+Apple cider vinegar contains many amino acids and polyphenol compounds that reduce the absorption of carbohydrates in the intestines.
+Because it is rich in pectin, a soluble fiber, it can help to give you full sensation that reduces hunger.

 Apple cider vinegar also has anti-inflammatory and anti-oxidant properties, which prevents fat storage.